0x09AL/DropboxC2C/README.md

 2-) Modify the API Key on agent.py and main.py # The api key must be created from the dropbox web interface.

-3-) Run install.bat on a Windows Machine.
+3-) Run setup.bat on a Windows Machine.
 You will get agent.exe which is the "compiled" agent.

 4-) Run main.py and run the agent on the compromised server.